 Introduction

-The core of the presentation is four engineering practices, each developed in real projects and each now being given a more robust philosophical standing: addressing stakeholder concerns, design as the creation of order, balancing innovation with liberty, and the agency of AI in cyber-physical ecosystems.
-Engineers exercise power in shaping infrastructure; making that power visible takes moral-philosophy practice.
+The core of the presentation is four engineering practices, each developed in real projects and each now being given a more robust philosophical standing: 1) design as the wise creation of order, 2) addressing stakeholder concerns, 3) balancing innovation with liberty, and 4) the agency of AI in cyber-physical ecosystems.

 Stakeholders include the direct users of a system and those affected indirectly by it.
 Methods now exist to make ethical concerns — responsibility and value — explicit inputs to design and governance, alongside conventional user requirements.

-Ethics supplies theories and reasons for thinking that this or that is right.
-IEEE 7000 translates them into Stakeholder Ethical Value Requirements (EVRs), drawing on utilitarian, virtue, and duty ethics — the key step being translation of the language of ethics into technical requirements.
+IEEE 7000 frames stakeholder ethical considerations as Ethical Value Requirements (EVRs), using for example utilitarian, virtue, and duty ethics.
+A key step being translation of the EVRs into technical requirements.

 IEEE 7007 and IEEE 2874 define ontologies for the entities relevant to a system's definition and operation — spanning virtuous, deontological, consequentialist, and composite ethical theories.
-As systems become more abstract and virtual, these ontologies too benefit from philosophical grounding.
+These ontologies benefit from philosophical grounding.

 Evaluating a partially viable product before deployment — including "red teaming" — surfaces stakeholder concerns that surveys and requirement documents miss.
 A well-developed set of stakeholder concerns is a valuable input to system design.